-When small business owners look back on 2020, many will think about business closures and lost income.
+When small business owners look back on 2020 and 2021, many will think about business closures and lost income.
 But there were some exceptions, dog trainers among them.
 That’s because of the “pandemic puppy” trend which saw a rise in pet adoptions as shut-in people got companionship to help reduce stress.
 In fact, the American Pet Products Association estimated a 3.9% rise in spending on pet services in 2020, compared to the previous year.

 An increase in pet ownership meant more people needed to learn how to care for their pets, including getting them the right training.
 While that’s great news for all dog trainers, the ones who’ve benefited most are the ones who have taken their business digital.
 Mobile business app PocketSuite serves dozens of dog trainers via its platform.
-Here are some of the key insights they’ve learned that can help you make your dog training business more efficient in 2021.
+Here are some of the key insights they’ve learned that can help you make your dog training business more efficient.

 1. Offer Online Dog Training